hyperoslo/Lightbox/README.md

 ### Image loading

-Bu default images are loaded using `sendAsynchronousRequest` method of `NSURLConnection`.
+By default images are loaded using `sendAsynchronousRequest` method of `NSURLConnection`.
 But it's easy to change this behavior using **Lightbox** configuration.